-EUR/USD Technical Analysis
+EUR/USD Technical analysis

 Technical lines from top to bottom:

-I am bearish on EUR/USD
+I am bullish on EUR/USD

 Despite weak economic conditions in the eurozone, the euro continues to make inroads against the US dollar.
 The momentum could continue this week, with the euro within striking distance of the symbolic 1.20 level.